See also Applied Mathematics.

 Requirements of the Major

 B.A. degree program The B.A. degree program normally consists of ten term courses in Mathematics numbered 222 or higher, including MATH 480.
-Each student is expected to take vector calculus and linear algebra: either MATH 230 and 231, or one of MATH 222 or 225 and MATH 250.
+Each student is expected to take vector calculus and linear algebra: either MATH 230 and 231, or either one of MATH 222 or 225 with MATH 250.
 To acquire both depth and breadth in the field, students are required to take at least two term courses in each of three of the following five categories: analysis, algebra and number theory, statistics and applied mathematics, geometry and topology, and logic and foundations.

 Both B.A. and B.S. degree programs Each major program must also include at least one course in at least two of the three core areas: real analysis; algebra; and complex analysis.
 Taking courses from all three core areas is strongly recommended.